University of the Arts -Encircled by Water: Venice and Ireland, January 20, - February 13, 2015

-Alice was awarded a fellowship to the Ballinglen Arts Foundation in County Mayo, Ireland where she will stay from September - October, 2014.
+Alice was awarded a fellowship to the Ballinglen Arts Foundation in County Mayo, Ireland in September - October, 2014.

 Alice spent November, 2013 in Venice, Italy as a recipient of an Emily Harvey Foundation fellowship.
 Below are photos and videos from her stay in Venice.